ponfri/cypress_template/angular_demo/README.md

 **Note:** Some routes (like `/admin`) are only visible to admin users.
 The menu updates automatically based on your role.

-# Angular 20 Demo App

-Welcome to the Angular 20 Demo App!
-This project is upgraded to Angular 20 and showcases modern Angular features, including signals, standalone components, inject(), new control flow, zone-less change detection, and more.
-It also includes classic demos for authentication, role-based navigation, forms, and admin features.
-No prior Angular experience is required.

 ## What's New in Angular 20?
 - **Signals:** Reactive state management with signals and signal-based forms.